tgaff/suminchat/README.markdown

 # Components

-##

 ## Front-end
 Jquery, and it's pretty darn messy at that ;-/
-CSS was also borrowed from a Firebase sample project: https://github.com/firebase/examples under MIT license.
+CSS was borrowed from a Firebase sample project: https://github.com/firebase/examples under MIT license.

 ## Data
 Firebase